Art & Design Technology

 An arts education helps build academic skills and increase academic performance, whilst also providing alternative opportunities to reward the skills of children who learn differently.

 The basis of the Art curriculum is to teach students about famous artists and art movements as well as teaching them the skills of art, in a range of mediums.
 The curriculum is allocated a full day each half term.
-On this day students are immersed in an artist and their movement.
+This can be blocked as a day or spread across the term so children have an art lesson each week.
+During their art lessons, students are immersed in an artist and their movement.
 Through this immersion they are shown different art pieces, their signature style and are given time to develop an understanding behind the message and meanings in art pieces.
 Next the children plan their art work, being modelled and then practising vital skills in their allocated medium (which is rotated every half term).
 The students then go on to create a piece of art, either independently or in a group.
-The day ends with children evaluating their work, giving them the opportunity to interpret their art as well as self-reflect on changes they could make in the future.
+The unit ends with children evaluating their work, giving them the opportunity to interpret their art as well as self-reflect on changes they could make in the future.
 This program gives the children a well-rounded arts education.

 - The National Gallery – Create your own art work using shapes, lines and colours